thecdil/qr-generator/README.md

 # qr-generator

-simple project to generate branded QR codes for library use.
+Simple project to generate branded QR codes for library use.
+Optionally adds [Google Analytics campaign utm parameters](https://support.google.com/analytics/answer/10917952) to track use of the QRs.

 ## Template Assets